 For political reasons, petrol and agriculture are exempt and Crabb explained other problems with the eligibility rules.
 “A company with 20 facilities each emitting 24,000 tonnes of CO2 a year would not be liable, while some poor boob with one factory emitting 26,000 tonnes of carbon dioxide and 19 clean green beansprout-fired tofu smelters would still have to cough up.”

-Crabb found the compulsory reporting that is done under the National Greenhouse and Energy Reporting Act 2007.
+Crabb also found the compulsory reporting done under the National Greenhouse and Energy Reporting Act 2007.
 The National Greenhouse and Energy Reporting on “Greenhouse and Energy Information 2009-2010” has a list of 300 companies that emit more than the 2009-10 annual threshold of 87,500 tonnes a year.
-It does not break the data down by facility but it is difficult to see how companies like Macquarie Generation (23.4 million tonnes), Delta Electricity (20.45m), CS Energy (16.8m), TRUenergy (15.6m), Blue Scope Steel (10.8m), Woodside Petroleum (8.4m), Alinta (7.8m), and Alcoa (6.75m) can avoid paying some of the tax.
+It does not break the data down by facility but it is difficult to see how companies like Macquarie Generation (23.4 million tonnes), Delta Electricity (20.45m), CS Energy (16.8m), TRUenergy (15.6m), Blue Scope Steel (10.8m), Woodside Petroleum (8.4m), Alinta (7.8m), and Alcoa (6.75m) can avoid paying the tax.
 There were only 300 companies in this list, so 200 others need to be added.